oelin/valkyrie/README.md

 Introduction
 ------------

-Validated typing is a functional data validation method that relies on immutability.
-Suppose we have a type $\mathbf{T}$.
+Validated typing is a functional form of data validation that guarantees a program can never enter certain *invalid* states.

 ## Installation